full

 Speaker:

-At least that's what Lance could gather from the synopsis that,
+At least, that was what Lance could gather from the synopsis.

 Speaker:

-and that had foreshadowed a rather unhappy ending for the two men.
+That, and that it foreshadowed a rather unhappy

 Speaker: